Abalone Cove Shoreline Park

 If you don't want to swim across the second cave to be able to see the third, you can hike up and over the bluff to the other side to get down to the third cave.
 You'll see the first trail you need to take, the Cliffside Trail, on your right on your way back and not far from the second cave.
 At the highest point of the Cliffside Trail, take the Inspiration Point Trail to see one of the best bluff top views of the entire park.
 To complete your trip to the third cave, head back along the Inspiration Point Trail and catch the Archery Coast Trail down the other side of the bluff.
 When you reach the water, head all the way to your right and you'll see the third cave.

-- The sea anemones are safe to touch, but the sea urchins are not.
-Also, please keep your distance from the seals.
+The sea anemones and urchins are safe to touch, but please keep your distance from the seals.

 This park and the surrounding area is part of a nature preserve, so please follow all posted rules.
 Do not take anything from the area (shells, animals, etc.) and do not bring your dog unless you plan to keep it on a leash the entire time (required).